Part 1: Emoji Simulator

 Optional Problem

-If you’ve never used Python before, or you don’t know how to build loops and/or functions in Python, here are some tutorials to get started with:
+If you’re relatively new to Python, or you don’t know how to build loops and/or functions in Python, here are some tutorials to get started with:

 • 10-minute Python - very short tutorial with just the basics (often useful if you’ve coded in other things or have used python but not in a while)